 On the "Enter send amount" screen, tap on the "Network fee" icon at the bottom-left

-Select "Advanced fee options."
-You'll then be prompted to enter the precise gas price in nAVAX for your transaction.
+In the network fee settings menu, select "Custom fee options."
+You'll then be prompted to enter the max base fee and the priority fee, both priced in nAVAX, for your transaction.

 How do fees work on the Avalanche network?

 In order to prevent spam, transactions on Avalanche require the payment of a transaction fee.
 The fee is paid in AVAX and subsequently burned (destroyed forever).

 Transactions on the Avalanche network are measured by computational effort, which is delineated in units of "gas." **Simple transactions like sending from one wallet to another use less gas than more complicated transactions such as those that interact with one or more smart contracts.